UppalaGoutham/M3_Group54/Project1/1_Requirements/README.md

 # 4 W's and 1 H:

 ## WHAT:
-It is used to lock and unlock the door without key.
+It is an Keyless Remote used to lock and unlock the doors.
 ## When:
-It is used in Cars to lock or unlock.
+It can be available when you are in the range of the car signal.
 ## Who :
-It is useful for everyone for example people use for locking and unlocking the car door.
+It is useful for everyone.
 ## Where:
 It is used mainly in cars.